mr-Arturio/Incredible_Playgroup_Finder/README.md

   - MainSheet: the sheet that the app reads from.
   - A script needs to be run after the MainSheet is filled (usually with new data for the month): `eventPopulator.gs`
   - A copy of this script is available in `publiv/docs/SpreadSheetScript.md` just in case
-  - A back up is run every even day and store in [Google Drive Folder](https://drive.google.com/drive/u/0/folders/1H4PflBSgPnWxcRR9fVM5be0s2sSiUwaG)
+  - A back up is run every even day and store in [Google Drive Folder](https://drive.google.com/drive/u/0/folders/1H4PflBSgPnWxcRR9fVM5be0s2sSiUwaG) `PRC - IPF/IPF_BackUp` folder

   ## Project View